 |64 GB RAM||1,597|

 We support connection pooling, backed by PgBouncer, to increase the number of available concurrent client connections.
 However, these PgBouncer pool connections are currently limited to 20 per database.
-If you require more PgBouncer pool connections than this, please contact support.
+If you require more PgBouncer pool connections than this, contact support.

-In order to maintain cluster stability, users cannot access the
+To maintain cluster stability, users cannot access the

 You must use a third-party client to manage access control lists (ACLs).
 You can add users and databases from the DigitalOcean Control Panel.